-Generic Name: levofloxacin (oral) (leev oh FLOX a sin)
+Generic Name: levofloxacin (oral) (LEE voe FLOX a sin)

 What is Levaquin?

-Levaquin (levofloxacin) is in a group of antibiotics called fluoroquinolones (flor-o-KWIN-o-lones).
-Levaquin fights bacteria in the body.
+Levaquin (levofloxacin) is a fluoroquinolone antibiotic that fights bacteria in the body.

 Levaquin is used to treat bacterial infections of the skin, sinuses, kidneys, bladder, or prostate.
-It is also used to treat bacterial infections that cause bronchitis or pneumonia, and to treat people who have been exposed to anthrax or plague.
+Levaquin is also used to treat bacterial infections that cause bronchitis or pneumonia, and to treat people who have been exposed to anthrax.

-You should not use Levaquin if you are allergic to levofloxacin or other fluoroquinolones such as ciprofloxacin (Cipro), gemifloxacin (Factive), moxifloxacin (Avelox), ofloxacin (Floxin), norfloxacin (Noroxin), and others.
+You should not use Levaquin if you are allergic to levofloxacin or other fluoroquinolones (ciprofloxacin, gemifloxacin, moxifloxacin, ofloxacin, norfloxacin, and others).

 low levels of potassium in your blood (hypokalemia); or